 Mercedes eCitaro.
 Behind this name lies the first electric bus ever developed by the Daimler Group, built on the basis of the best-seller urban bus range launched in 1997.
 The Citaro was the first city bus in the world to meet the Euro VI emissions standard in 2012.
 In November 2019 Daimler celebrated the 55,555th delivery of the model series.
 It was an eCitaro.
 The same model gained, in 2021, the third place in the electric bus market in Europe.
 And in 2022 ranked first in the German electric bus market, with 632 deliveries.
 In 2023 the 1,000th units was produced.

 Mercedes eCitaro, the launch in 2018

 Officially launched in September 2018, Mercedes eCitaro series production started a couple of months later and between the end of 2018 and the beginning of 2019 the first deliveries were put in place.

 At the 31st December 2019, therefore after the first year of production, 149 units of Mercedes eCitaro have been registered.
 In 2019, with 149 registration, Mercedes put its mark on a market share of the 5 per cent in the field of e-buses.
 As mentioned above, that figure grew significantly: as many as 333 eCitaro were delivered from January to December 2021.
-German market shifted to high gears: the Mercedes eCitaro has been the top sold electric bus last year in the country.
+German market shifted to high gears: the Mercedes eCitaro has been the top sold electric bus in 2022 in the country.